appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/xcodebuild-for-unit-and-ui-test.md

 :::

 ### Prerequisites

+Before you run the **Xcodebuild for Unit and UI Testing** step, you must complete certain prerequisites, as detailed in the table below:

 | Prerequisite Workflow Step                                                                | Description                                     |
 |-------------------------------------------------------------------------------------------|-------------------------------------------------|
 | [**Git Clone**](/workflows/common-workflow-steps/git-clone)                | The repository must be cloned to initiate the unit and UI testing process.
 Following the clone, this step will run the tests and create the `AC_REPOSITORY_DIR` variable. |